crytic/building-secure-contracts/program-analysis/echidna/advanced/state-network-forking.md

 ```

 While the source code for the [cETH contract is available](https://etherscan.io/address/0x4ddc2d193948926d02f9b1fe9e1daa0718270ed5#code), their source maps are NOT.
-In order to generate the coverage report for fetched contract, **both** source code and source maping should be available.
-In such case, there will be a new directory inside the corpus to show coverage for each contract that was fetched.
-All the cases, coverage is available for the user-provided contracts:
+In order to generate the coverage report for a fetched contract, **both** source code and source mapping should be available.
+In that case, there will be a new directory inside the corpus directory to show coverage for each contract that was fetched.
+In any case, the coverage report will be always available for the user-provided contracts, such as this one:

 ```
 20 |     |